brvpuyve/MS2PIP-for-DIA/README.md

 Python3 “fasta2speclib.py” [-h] [-o OUTPUT_FILENAME] [-c CONFIG_FILENAME] “fasta_filename”
 On our Github repository you can find our ELUDE retention model, as well as the configuration file used in this manuscript.

+If older versions of MS²PIP are used, the retention time is not on a separate line and therefore requires parsing.
+The script to convert the RT is available on our GitHub.

 Installing EncyclopeDIA
 Please install EncyclopeDIA 0.8.2 from https://bitbucket.org/searleb/encyclopedia/downloads/?tab=downloads.
+Using the CONVERT MSP/SPTXT to Library function, you can convert MS²PIP .msp files to a .dlib file.

 If you would have any issues during the installment please contact us and we will try to help you wherever we can.